booruguru/Job-Board-Creator/readme.txt

 == Description ==

 Job Board Creator turns your WordPress site into a powerful job board.
 Currently, JBC requires themes (such as Job Board Framework) that are specifically designed for this plugin.
+What's more, in order to charge a fee for job postings, you will need our PayPal Gateway plugin.
+Themes and plugins can be found on our web site <http://jbcreator.com>

 == Installation ==

-1. Upload `jbc.zip`via your wp-admin plugins manager.
+1. Upload `jbc.zip` via your wp-admin plugins manager.

 2. Activate the plugin.